 3. It should be obvious that denial of verifiable facts doesn’t score any points; it just costs you credibility.
 And blindly copying material found at frequently discredited websites — especially their often bogus quotes from alleged experts — is intellectually vacuous and makes you appear ridiculous.

 4. A theory is not disproven by pointing out occasional acts of academic misconduct, or even outright fraud.
-There are tens of thousands of scientists, and a few have disgraced themselves.
+There are about five million scientists worldwide, and a few have disgraced themselves.
 (Similarly, a religion is not discredited because of the personal flaws of a few clergymen.)
 A demonstration of fraud could be a successful attack on a theory, but only if the theory can’t survive without the fraudulent material.
 This would amount to a contradiction of the theory, which is Method One described above.
 But be careful here; well-supported theories usually don’t collapse because of one faulty data point.

 5. Other worthless arguments are attempts to discredit the character of individual scientists, or to quote them on unrelated topics, because such matters are irrelevant to the scientific merits of a theory.
 Isaac Newton was said to be an unpleasant man, and Einstein was a socialist; but the value of their scientific work is not affected by such irrelevancies.

 6. Likewise, quoting opinions of people who aren’t practicing in the field is of little value, because a scientific theory isn’t about opinion — it’s about testable explanations of verifiable data.

 7. Claiming that the theory somehow causes undesirable consequences — even if such claims were true — is irrelevant to the validity of the theory.
 Atomic theory, for example, is not discredited because of the bomb, nor is gravity discredited because someone gets tossed out of a window.